28 Different Types of Weevils With Pictures

 by Sharpj99 is licensed under CC BY-NC-SA 2.0

-Weevils are a type of beetle that are known for their elongated snouts and their ability to cause damage to crops and plants.
+Weevils are a type of beetle known for their elongated snouts and their ability to damage crops and plants.

-Sri Lanka Weevil is one of the different types of weevils that exist, and it is known for its unique physical characteristics and impact on agriculture in Sri Lanka.
+Sri Lanka Weevil is one of the different types of weevils that exist.
+It is known for its unique physical characteristics and impact on agriculture in Sri Lanka.

 Sri Lanka Weevil, or Myllocerus undecimpustulatus undatus, is a weevil native to Sri Lanka and other parts of Southeast Asia.

-It is a small beetle that measures around 6mm in length, characterized by its reddish-brown color and the 11 black spots on its back.
+It is a small beetle that measures around 6mm in length and is characterized by its reddish-brown color and the 11 black spots on its back.

-Sri Lanka Weevil is a major pest in Sri Lanka, and it is known to attack a wide range of crops, including tea, coconut, and rubber.
+Sri Lanka Weevil is a major pest in Sri Lanka.
+It is known to attack a wide range of crops, including tea, coconut, and rubber.

 The damage caused by Sri Lanka Weevil can significantly reduce crop yields, hurting the country’s economy.

-Sri Lanka Weevil is just one of the many different types of weevils that exist, and each type has its unique characteristics and impact on agriculture.
+Sri Lanka Weevil is just one of the many different types of weevils that exist.
+Each type has its unique characteristics and impact on agriculture.

-For example, the Boll Weevil is a type of weevil that is native to Mexico and is known for its ability to cause damage to cotton crops.
+For example, the Boll Weevil is a type of weevil native to Mexico.
+It is known for damaging cotton crops.

-The Strawberry Root Weevil is another type found in North America and is known for its impact on strawberry plants.
+Another type found in North America is the strawberry root weevil, which is known for its impact on strawberry plants.

-Understanding the different types of weevils and their impact on agriculture is important for farmers and researchers working to develop strategies to control and prevent damage caused by these pests.
+Understanding the different types of weevils and their impact on agriculture is important for farmers and researchers who are developing strategies to control and prevent damage caused by these pests.

 6. White-Fringed Weevil